What does financial literacy actually mean? Our financial advisors share ways Grownups can become financially literate.

-At heart, National Financial Literacy Month is all about you: your life, your money, your goals.
-It’s a time to focus on outlining your priorities—and planning to go after them in a way that makes sense for you.
-So we sat down with our financial planning team to get a sense of how Grownups can get started this month.
+At heart, financial literacy is all about you: your life, your money, your goals.
+It’s about focusing on your priorities—and planning to go after them in a way that makes sense for you.
+We sat down with our financial planning team to get a sense of how Grownups can get started this month.

 Financial Literacy Tip 1: Start with the Basics